chadulous/PixelVision8wiki/GameData_ChipProperties.md

 ## Audio

-The last group is audio.
+The last group makes up the audio properties.
 These properties define how sound effects and music work in a PV8 game.
 This group is comprised of the following properties:

 <table>
   <tr>